News

 Radon Reduction Sweepstakes Report – 2020-2021

-Download the full report here.
-Download the Infograph here.
-Context and Purpose The Radon Reduction Sweepstakes provided 10 prizes of up to $1,000 each to homeowners who have tested their home for radon and used a C-NRPP professional to reduce their radon levels to below Canada’s recommended guideline of 200 Bq/m3.
+Download the full report here Download the infographic here The Radon Reduction Sweepstakes provided 10 prizes of up to $1,000 each to homeowners who have tested their home for radon and used a C-NRPP professional to reduce their radon levels to below Canada’s recommended guideline of 200 Bq/m3.
 A key part of TAOR’s mandate is to encourage Canadians to take action on radon and radon mitigation, and the Sweepstakes does just that with the possibility of a cash reward.
-History The [...]
+History The Sweepstakes [...]

 Radon in School Pilot Testing Project in the Regional District of Central Okanagan (RDCO)